 Students take two optional modules in Term 2 if studying full time (one if studying part time).
 The choice of option modules offered each year is determined in relation to a variety of issues, including student cohort size and teaching staff availability.
 A minimum of three students is required per option.
 Students make a provisional choice of optional modules when they enrol in the programme.
-However, optional modules will be presented by staff to students on October 17, 10:30-11:30, in a zoom meeting. (see Key Calendar dates below) and students are then able to adjust their initial choices if they wish to.
-You should send your top three choices of module to john.tresch@sas.ac.uk by October 31.
+However, optional modules will be presented by staff to students in October (see Key Calendar dates below for full details) and students are then able to adjust their initial choices if they wish to.